m-moshtagh/Ohara/Java/Core/objectClass/Object.md

 ## hashcode

-hashcode is a native function that is used to create 32-bit number in order to identify each object,
+hashcode is a native function that is used to create 32-bit number in order to identify each object.

 ### Algorithms

 Algorithm and implementation is base on JVM.
-By default, hotspot uses -XX:hashCode=5 which takes a unique number per thread as a seed and generates a random number.
+By default, hotspot uses -XX:hashCode=5 which takes a unique number per thread as a seed and generates a random number using marginalia's xor-shift scheme.
 The problem is there's a chance of collision in big numbers so, it's always recommended to override this method in class and provide an algorithm to produce a unique hashcode base on the business.